loredanaahsl/OOP_LABS/FAF_OOP-LABS-oop-master-tasks/README.md

 This is Repository which contains all the labs for OOP course.

-Done by *Timur Cravțov*, student of the group FAF-231.
+Done by *Condrea Loredana, student of the group FAF-231.